Nazran

+Etymology

+The name of the town, possibly, derives from the name of the legendary first settler Nyasar (Наьсар, also referred as Närt-Näsar Наьрт-Наьсар).

+The town is associated by Leonid Lavrov with the Arabic word "al nasaraa" (النصارى), meaning "Christian", because supposedly Christianity held on for longer in Nazran than in other neighboring places in Ingushetia.
+Lavrov said that Muslims were already present here in 1405–1406.
+Vladimir Markovin also stated that the name of Nazran has an Arabic origin while quoting Lavrov.

 History

 18th–20th centuries

-Nazran was founded in the 18th century.
+The aul of Nazran was founded in the late 18th century, with the official date of the foundation being considered 1781.
+This is based on the report of L. L. Shteder, who during his expedition to Caucasus in 1781, noticed Ingush outposts on the river of Nazranka.

 After becoming a military fortress in 1817, Nazran saw large numbers of Ingush population moving into it.
 It was granted town status in 1967.

 During the Russian Empire, the settlement was the administrative capital of the Nazranovsky Okrug of the Terek Oblast.
 During the Soviet period, Nazran was the administrative center of Nazranovsky District within the Chechen–Ingush Autonomous Soviet Socialist Republic.
 After the Republic of Ingushetia and the Chechen Republic were separated in 1991, the town became the republic's capital.
 This brought about a sharp increase in population: while counting 18,246 inhabitants according to the 1989 Census, during the 2002 Census Nazran had as many as 125,056 inhabitants.

 21st century

 2004 rebel raid on Nazran

-In 2004, a force of Chechen and ethnic Ingush rebels carried out a large-scale raid on Ingushetia, led by Shamil Basayev.
+In 2004, a group of Chechen and Ingush militants carried out a large-scale raid on Ingushetia, led by Shamil Basayev.
 The overnight attacks targeted fifteen official buildings in Nazran, and at least three towns and villages located on the Baku-Rostov highway that crosses the republic from east to west.

-The raid lasted nearly five hours, and the assailants - said to number 200 to 300 - withdrew almost unscathed; the raiders apparently lost only two men during the attacks.
+The raid lasted nearly five hours, and the assailants – said to number 200 to 300 – withdrew almost unscathed; the raiders apparently lost only two men during the attacks.
 The rebels killed 67 members of security forces, including the republic's Interior Minister Abukar Kostoyev, his deputy Zyaudin Kotiev, top prosecutors, and other officials; they also captured and looted the MVD's armory and police depots.
 25 civilians, including a local United Nations worker, were killed in the crossfire.

 Federal Interior Minister Rashid Nurgaliyev met with General Vyacheslav Tikhomirov, the commander of Russia's Interior Ministry forces, and blamed them for the high number of deaths.
 Tikhomirov decided to resign after the meeting.